rsapkf/42/CONTRIBUTING.md

 Now let's make this list awesome and even more valuable!

 ## Todo:
-- Add short description to each of the links(follow [these](https://github.com/sindresorhus/awesome/issues/928) guidelines.
+- Add short description to each of the links(follow [these](https://github.com/sindresorhus/awesome/issues/928) guidelines).
 - Better categorization